Koenig Specials: 1977, the company

-Some of its other notable modifications included a Ferrari F40 capable of producing 750 bhp, a single turbo 400 bhp Ferrari 308, a twin-turbo 850 bhp F50 and a Porsche 911 with headlights and taillights from a 928 and Audi 200 respectively.
+Some of its other notable modifications included a Ferrari F40 capable of producing 750 bhp, a single turbo 400 bhp Ferrari 308, a twin-turbo 850 bhp F50, and a Porsche 911 with headlights and taillights from a 928 and Audi 200, respectively.

 Koenig's regular collaborators included engine tuner Franz Albert and Vittorio Strosek, who specialised in widebody kits.
 Its other outside collaborators included H&R (suspension) and later in the 1980s, OZ (wheels).

 The company additionally branched out into offering kits or full conversions for other makes of vehicles, such as Mercedes-Benz, Jaguar, Porsche and Lamborghini.

 The company branched out into car production with a replica of the Porsche 962, as a result, it became the first road-legal Group C/IMSA GTP type car.

 The Koenig F48

 A complete rework of the Ferrari 348 was offered which included twin turbos and a full widebody conversion with a wing similar to that seen on the F40 (hence "F48").
 The KS600 package led to the 348 having almost 600bhp.

-Less than 10 versions of the F48 were made making this model very rare and it is estimated that 3 are right hand drive.
+Fewer than 10 versions of the F48 were made making this model very rare and it is estimated that three are right hand drive.
 Official F48 conversions (like all other Koenigs) will have a Koenig Specials VIN plate on the dashboard starting with “KS”.